ThinkInvis/GlassArtifactOHP/README.md

 A mod for Risk of Rain 2.
 Built with BepInEx and R2API.

 Prevents Artifact of Glass from disabling the One-Hit Prevention that normally applies to player HP.
+Moves this functionality to a new Artifact of Danger.

 ## Installation